Cricket Bat Size Guide

 Cricket Bat Anatomy

 Cricket is a technical sport with technical products, but what do all the terms mean?
-The following is an insight into the anataomy of a Kookaburra cricket bat and will hopefully assist when selecting your new product.
+The following is an insight into the anatomy of a Kookaburra cricket bat and will hopefully assist when selecting a Senior or Junior cricket bat size to suit you.

 A — EDGE PROFILE